AmazingCow-Tools/COWTODO/README.md

   Multiple --exclude <path> can be used.
   Multiple --add-exclude-dir <path> can be used.
   Multiple --remove-exclude-dir <path> can be used.

+  If any tags are set the default is all tags.
+  To specify a tag to exclude prefix it with '~' char.
+  Example: cowtodo -t ~COWTODO #Will exclude COWTODO from search.

   Options marked with * are exclusive, i.e. the cowtodo will run that and exit successfully after the operation.